dlang/DIPs/DIPs/DIP1NNN-DK.md

 For a detailed explanation about this concept, refer to the article "[What type soundndess theorem do you really want to prove?](https://blog.sigplan.org/2019/10/17/what-type-soundness-theorem-do-you-really-want-to-prove/)".

+D offers both low-level and high-level coding styles and is very well suited for writing safe types that internally use unsafe low-level primitives for performance.
+It only falls a bit short in the encapsulation capabilities, which this DIP is trying to correct with `@system` variables and fields.

 ## Rationale

 ### Need for encapsulation of @trusted code